National Cybersecurity and Communications Integration Center

-According to the National Cybersecurity and Communications Integration Center’s (NCCIC), their mission is to "reduce the risk of systemic cybersecurity and communications challenges in our role as the Nation’s flagship cyber defense, incident response, and operational integration center."
+According to the National Cybersecurity and Communications Integration Center (NCCIC), their mission is to "reduce the risk of systemic cybersecurity and communications challenges in our role as the Nation’s flagship cyber defense, incident response, and operational integration center."

 History

 NCCIC was created in March 2008, and it is based on the requirements of National Security Presidential Directive 54/Homeland Security Presidential Directive 23 (NSPD-54/HSPD-23), reporting directly to the DHS Secretary.
 The NCC is tasked with protecting the U.S. Government's communications networks.
 The Center monitors, collects and shares information on systems belonging to NSA, FBI, DoD, and DHS.

 The first Director appointed to head the Center was Rod Beckstrom, an entrepreneur and co-author of The Starfish and the Spider.
-On March 5, 2009, Beckstrom tendered his resignation as the Director of National Cybersecurity Center.
+On March 5, 2009, Beckstrom tendered his resignation as the Director of the National Cybersecurity Center.
 According to The Washington Post, Beckstrom resigned, "...due to a lack of resources and because there were efforts underway to fold his group – as well as the division Reitinger is joining – into a facility at the NSA."
 On March 11, 2009, Phil Reitinger, then at Microsoft, was appointed to the position.

 On October 30, 2009, DHS Secretary Janet Napolitano opened NCCIC.
 It combined two DHS organizations: the United States Computer Emergency Readiness Team (US-CERT) and the National Coordinating Center for Telecommunications (NCC).
 It also integrates the efforts of the National Cybersecurity Center (NCC), the DHS Office of Intelligence and Analysis (I&A), and private-sector partners of DHS.